CESNET/Nemea-Supervisor/README.md

 These two options **don´t stop running modules** and generate backup file (see next subsection).

+To stop **both the supervisor and all running modules**, use `service nemea-supervisor stop`.

 It is also possible to terminate the supervisor via sending a signal. `service nemea-supervisor stop` sends a SIGTERM.
 See all signals and their effect [here](#signals)

 ### Backup file

-Supervisor is able to terminate without stopping running modules and "find" them again after restart.
-This is achived via backup file which is generated during termination if needed.
+Supervisor is able to terminate without stopping running modules and it will "find" them again after restart.
+This is achived via a backup file which is generated during termination if needed.
 Every backup file is bound to unique configuration template it was started with (`-T` parameter) and the path of the backup file is chosen according to it.
 The path is `/tmp/sup_tmp_dir/PREFIX_sup_backup_file.xml` where "PREFIX" is a number computed from absolute path of the configuration template.
 The backup file contains current configuration with PIDs of running modules.
 Together with backup file is also generated info file with basic information about current configuration.